A new COVID wave — or nothing to worry about? The best- and worst-case scenarios for what comes next

 On the one hand, cases have climbed in 41 states over the last two weeks, roused from their post-Omicron lows by an even more transmissible subvariant called BA.2.

-On the other hand, BA.2 has been dominant in the U.S. for about a month — and cases are rising about 1/10th as fast they were in the first month of Omicron’s reign, increasing by 46% between March 20 and April 20 compared to 475% between Dec.
+On the other hand, BA.2 has been dominant in the U.S. for about a month — and cases are rising about one-tenth as fast they were in the first month of Omicron’s reign, increasing by 46% between March 20 and April 20 compared to 475% between Dec.
 15 and Jan.
 15.

 Then again, the U.S. is reporting only about 900,000 tests per day, on average — a fraction of the 2.5 million recorded at Omicron’s peak.
 As Americans switch to rapid at-home testing, or don’t bother to test at all, we’re undercounting infections more than before.